He Shou Wu eeTee™

 very much because he believed that brisk walking was both a way to health and

-secret.
-He was told that if every day he consumed a "soup" of an herb
+sage's secret.
+He was told that if every day he consumed a "soup" of

 his daily herbal regimen.
 Li Qing Yuen did just what the old sage suggested and